 Texas and New Mexico do not have dog bite statutes, so these states rely on two common law theories of recovery: strict liability for vicious dogs and negligence for all others.
 The rule regarding strict liability is sometimes called the “one bite” rule because it only holds an owner accountable if the owner was aware (or should have been aware) the dog had vicious tendencies, had previously bitten a person, or had acted as though it wanted to.
 In effect, this rule lets the dog get away with one free bite of a person before another unlucky victim can use that evidence to win a judgment of liability.

 If the dog has previously not bitten anyone, a victim can sue under a theory of negligence.
 For example, an owner who violates a leash law while out in public with their dog could be held negligent if the dog bites.
 Or, if the owner violates state or local chaining laws, a court could find negligence.
 In apartment buildings, landlords can also be held liable for failing to rid the premises of a known dangerous dog.

-Because of the difficulty of enforcing liability on a dog owner, a victim must retain a capable personal injury attorney with experience in dog attack cases.
+Because of the difficulty of enforcing liability on a dog owner, a victim must retain a capable attorney with experience in dog attack cases and personal injury law.
 Our El Paso dog bite lawyers know precisely what factors come into play in these matters and use our trial experience and negotiating skills to pursue the best result for every client we represent.